brb591/bumper-cars/simulation_info.md

 # Create a Gazebo world with multiple cars

-## Start the arena and populate the bumper cars
+## Start the simulation: create the arena and populate the bumper cars
 The current launch file creates 4 bumper cars, one of each color.
 The bumper cars are placed on two different teams.
 ```
 cd python